Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Because the DOPL accepts a wide range of bachelor’s degrees, you’ll have plenty of options when it comes time to choose a program.
 For instance, Utah Valley University in Orem offers an ASUDC certificate program designed specifically for students seeking licensure.

 The University of Utah in Salt Lake City also offers an ASUDC program through its College of Social Work.
-This program is available online and on-campus.
+This program is available online and on campus, providing flexibility for working students.

 You may also want to consider Utah State University’s social work program.
 While not solely focused on substance use disorders, this program gives students the chance to do their practicums at public substance use disorder treatment agencies.
 Students who agree to work at a public agency for a year after graduation can get $5,000 of funding during their senior year.